 - a.
 The inspector must be advised in writing at the earliest opportunity of any unforeseen conditions that could adversely affect the extraction of materials, site stability, erosion control or the reclamation of the site. - b.
-The stability of slopes must be maintained at all times and erosion must be controlled at all times. - c.
+The stability of slopes must be maintained at all times and erosion must be controlled at all times. - Mining activities on slopes with a terrain classification of IV or greater must have an engineered design prior to the commencement of these activities. - d.
 The discovery of any significant subsurface flows of water, seeps, substantial amounts of fine textured, soils, silts and clays, must be reported to the inspector as soon as possible and work must cease until the inspector advises otherwise.

-19. Training and Orientation
+Training and Orientation